Patstar97/MonsterSettings/README.md

 # <img src="./icon.png" width="25"> [MonsterSettings](https://hangar.papermc.io/Patstar/MonsterSettings)
-A PaperMC plugin for version 1.21.4 that provides options to configure monster behaviors in your world.
+A PaperMC (Bukkit-API based) plugin written for version 1.21.4 that provides options to configure monster behaviors in your world.

 # Description
 **MonsterSettings** is a highly customizable plugin that allows configuration of monster behaviour in your world.
 Every Monster can be configured to your liking.
 Disable Creeper explosions destroying blocks, prevent Enderman from stealing blocks, protect tamed pets from monsters and much more.